 In addition to their academic course requirements, students must successfully complete the additive Arts & Science Co-op Work Term Preparation courses and a minimum of three Co-op work terms.

-Enrolment in the Program is limited.
+Enrolment in the Major (Co-operative) Program in Computer Science is limited.

 Current Co-op Students: